geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Thick stars of gold adorn'd his crimson vest,

-His crimson helmet bore a golden crest ;
+His crimson helmet bore a golden crest;

 But from Pyrides' arm a single stroke

-Thro' crest and helm, and spangled corslet broke ;
+Thro' crest and helm, and spangled corslet broke;

 His soul exhaling at the ghastly wound,